ansys/pyconverter-xml2py/doc/source/getting_started/index.rst

 For more information, see :ref:`ref_source_code`.

-Afer the converter runs, you can generate Sphinx documentation.
+After the converter runs, you can generate Sphinx documentation.
 This code renders the documentation as HTML from Windows:

 .. code:: bash